-But there are two problems with a lot of the lower price range racks.
+There are two problems with a lot of the lower-priced racks.

-1 - Fitness Reality 810XLT Power Rack (Editor's Choice)
+1 - Fitness Reality 810XLT Power Rack (Best Overall)

 It might not have the largest number of height levels, but we found it was easy to make adjustments without interrupting a workout too much.